About Us

 For the first time since launch in 2011

-Despite several representations from various associations (prior to the formation of TGMF), the commissions for services provided by MeeSeva franchisees had not been increased since the launch of the platform in 2011.
+Despite multiple representations from various associations prior to the formation of the Telangana MeeSeva Federation (TGMF), the commissions for services rendered by MeeSeva franchisees had remained unchanged since the platform's inception in 2011.

-Post the formation of the Telangana MeeSeva Federation (formerly known as the Telangana MeeSeva Franchise Owners Welfare Association or TMFOWA), several detailed representations were submitted to the Chief Minister, Minister, Secretary of the ITE&C Department, and Commissioner of ESD (MeeSeva), Government of Telangana.
-These representations aimed to address the issue of enhancing commissions for MeeSeva services, taking into account factors such as time, manpower, infrastructure maintenance, and the operational expenses of the centers.
+Following the establishment of TGMF (previously known as the Telangana MeeSeva Franchise Owners Welfare Association – TMFOWA), the Federation submitted several comprehensive representations to the Hon’ble Chief Minister, Minister and Secretary of the ITE&C Department, and the Commissioner of ESD (MeeSeva), Government of Telangana.
+These submissions emphasized the need to revise the commission structure, taking into account factors such as service time, manpower involvement, infrastructure maintenance, and operational costs borne by the franchisees.

 Reduction of Security Deposit Amount and Complete Waive off of Annual Maintenance Charges